Note

 )

-Step 7: Add Devices#
+Step 7: Add Device#

 Here we add a target device to measure thermal conditions.

-target = Devices.create_target(
+target = Device.create_target(

 id="Target_1",

-comp_id="Comp 1", # Location: first compartment
+comp_id="Comp 1",

-location=[0.5, 0.5, 0], # X,Y,Z coordinates
+location=[0.5, 0.5, 0],

 )